ProjectPythia/projectpythia.github.io/CONTRIBUTING.md

 make html
 ```

+If this step fails and you have not updated your conda environment recently, try updating with `conda env update -f ../ci/environment.yml` and `conda update --all` as described above.

 The newly rendered site is now available in `portal/_build/html/index.html`.
 Open with your web browser, or from the terminal: